 Enjoy Onondaga Creek

-Onondaga Creek is the main tributary to Onondaga Lake in Syracuse, New York.
-It begins 26 miles to Syracuse’s south in Tully, NY and runs northward through the Onondaga Nation, Syracuse’s Valley and Southside neighborhoods, downtown’s Armory Square and Franklin Square districts, and passing below the old bridge that once carried the Erie Canal before ultimately ending at Onondaga Lake.
+Onondaga Creek is open to safe recreational boating right in the city of Syracuse, NY.
+The creek begins 26 miles to Syracuse’s south in Tully and runs northward through the Onondaga Nation, Syracuse’s Valley and Southside neighborhoods, downtown’s Armory and Franklin Square districts, and finally passes below the old bridge that once carried the Erie Canal before ultimately ending at Onondaga Lake.

 On this page: